sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1650 - draft-nearest-checkbox.md

 ---
 Searches for the checkbox nearest to the anchor in any direction, and returns a boolean indicating if it is selected or unselected.

 Use this method as an alterative to the Checkbox method.
 The advantage of the Nearest Checkbox method is that it is more flexible, requires less configuration, and can sometimes recognize a selection mark when the Checkbox method can't.
-The disadvantage is that is slower than the Checkbox method, because the Nearest Checkbox method uses OCR.
+The disadvantage is that it's slower than the Checkbox method, because the Nearest Checkbox method uses OCR.